top of page

 Hans Faber

-In the past, because of the vastness of pastures needed to feed sheep, sheep literally had to be sulla strada, on the road.
-Moving from one pasture to another.
-This was the work of shepherds and their dogs.
-The coastal area from Flanders to Denmark provides an infinite supply of grass-covered dikes, polders ’embanked land’, and tidal marshlands.
-So-called schaapsdriften ‘sheep drives’ were dikes and roadsides along which sheep graze.
-Shepherds or drovers could make a living from the Early Middle Ages until more or less the eighteenth century, although few traditional shepherds were still active in the Zwin region in Flanders until just after the Second World War.
-Today, dikes and adjacent roads are partitioned with fences and cattle grids, and sheep are being moved from one section to another and back again.
-You will be climbing many, many of those dike fences when hiking the Frisia Coast Trail.
+In the past, the vast pastures required to feed sheep meant they always had to be literally sulla strada (‘on the road’), moving from one grazing area to another.
+This was the job of shepherds and their trusty dogs.
+The coastal stretch from the region of Flanders to that of Jutland offered an endless supply of grass-covered dykes, polders (‘embanked land’), and tidal marshes.
+So-called schaapsdriften (‘sheep droves’) were the dykes and roadsides along which flocks grazed.
+Shepherds, or drovers, could make a living from the Early Middle Ages up until roughly the eighteenth century, with a few traditional shepherds still active in the area of 't Zwin in Flanders until shortly after the Second World War.

 The statesman shears the sheep; the politician skins them (Austin O’Malley, 1858-1932)